red-hat-data-services/NeMo-Guardrails/docs/configure-rails/colang/colang-2/language-reference/more-on-flows.rst

     flow bot greet
         bot say "Hello"

-In this example the second '`bot greet`' flow will override the first one.
-This is particularly useful when working with imported Colang modules from a library to override, e.g. the '`bot say`' flow from the core module of the standard library to include an additional log statement:
+In this example, the second '`bot greet`' flow will override the first one.
+This is particularly useful when working with imported Colang modules from a library to override.
+For example, you can extend the '`bot say`' flow from the core module of the standard library to include an additional log statement:

 .. code-block:: colang